Why did God cause 2 cherubim to be placed over the mercy-seat on the ark ?

 Just as the mercy seat and cherubim were all made of one piece of gold – so Jesus and his ‘bride’ will be one with God – John 17:11 Keep them in thy name, which thou hast given me, that they may be one, even as we are one.

-The cherubim on the ark are a symbol of man and woman.
-God meets with them their through the blood of Jesus.
+The cherubim – a symbol of man and woman whose faces are turned toward the Mercy-seat.
+God meets with them through the blood of Jesus.

 AT THE CROSS – God rode on a cherub